Best Time to Visit Valencia: A Month-by-Month Guide

 What’s on: March brings the most important festival in Valencia‘s calendar – Las Fallas.
 This festival takes place from March 1st to 19th, with the bulk of events happening in the last five days.
 Locals take on the streets and throw the biggest street party in Europe.
 Think delicious street food, blasting music, and colorful works of art everywhere you look.
 The festival ends with huge bonfires throughout the city.
 March is also the perfect month for seeing orange trees in bloom.

-Weather: March in Valencia brings spring temperatures.
+Weather: March brings spring temperatures.
 It is common to have a couple of rainy days during Las Fallas, but generally speaking, it’s sunny and you don’t need to carry a jacket during the day anymore.

 April

 What’s on: April is usually the month when Easter is celebrated (although some years, it can fall on the last Sunday of March).
-Easter celebrations in Valencia spread throughout the Holy Week and most events and parades take place in El Cabañal neighborhood by the sea.
+Easter celebrations in Valencia spread throughout the Holy Week and most events and parades take place in the El Cabañal neighborhood by the sea.
 A few other festivals are organized in Valencia in April.
 April is also a great time to see Valencia’s parks and gardens in bloom.

 Weather: En abril aguas mil, the popular saying goes, meaning that in April it rains a lot.
 In Valencia, the rain is usually light rain, but it’s a good idea to pack an umbrella nevertheless.